dminier/py-microservice/README.md

 # Clean architecture or Hexagonal architecture or whatever architecture

-Choose your own destiny.
-There is no one-size-fits-all solution.
+Choose,there is no one-size-fits-all solution.
 The most important principles are: maintaining consistency, aligning with the team's skills, and ensuring enjoyment in the work process.

 Here, what we are looking it's common technical considerations that can be applied to all architectures.